MUSA-Zhanchao/musa-practicum/report/final-report.md

 2. **Crosswalks layer** — polygon geometries of detected crosswalks with area attributes.
 3. **Traffic control points** — stop sign and traffic signal locations as GeoJSON point layers per neighborhood.

-These feed the interactive web application described in [`final-visulization.md`](final-visulization.md), which allows users to click any intersection to inspect estimated crossing width, crosswalk presence, and nearby traffic controls, and to launch Google Street View for visual verification.
+These feed the interactive web application, which allows users to click any intersection to inspect estimated crossing width, crosswalk presence, and nearby traffic controls, and to launch Google Street View for visual verification.